 - It is important to camp only in the designated area.
 If you will not camp in the boundaries of the camping site, you might frighten the animals that live in the area and disrupt their lifestyle.

-- Bring a trash bag with you.
+- Bring a trash bag with you, so that you can keep the surroundings clean.
 Clean after yourselves and if you see that someone has left trash behind, it would be nice if you could clean their mess as well.
 We don’t want to harm the wildlife by leaving trash.

-- If you’re travelling with a dog, make sure that it is on a leash and a muzzle.
-It might seem that a dog cannot harm the eco-system, but the truth is that it does.
+- If you’re traveling with a dog, make sure that it is on a leash and a muzzle.
+It might seem that a dog cannot harm the ecosystem, but the truth is that it does.